GoogleCloudPlatform/cloud-run-anthos-reference-web-app/README.md

 Run `make build-all`.

-Note: This sometimes fails on the very first run; if so, try running it again.

 ## Try Out the Application

 Once your application is deployed, you can try it out by navigating to `https://$DOMAIN`,